Alchemy Branding Studio

 In fact, I'm thinking of requesting my title to be changed to Chief Greeter.
 What an idea.

-Sure, there are the occasional two-legged types who aren’t keen on giving me a pat or a stroke.
-That’s fine too.
-I’m great at reading a room.
+Sure, there are occasional two-legged types who aren't keen on giving me a pat or a stroke.
+That's fine too.
+I'm great at reading a room.
 My team will also give me a little warning beforehand so that I know, and they know what to expect.

 Again, you're welcome.